-The Contracting Parties (see "SELECTED CONTRACT PROVISIONS") have contracted with the Authority to make payments sufficient to pay debt service on the Bonds and the debt service on any Additional Bonds (see "SELECTED PROVISIONS OF THE RESOLUTION") that are issued for any lawful purpose related to the System.
-The Contracting Parties will pay their obligation to the Authority out of moneys received from the operation of their Water and Sewer System said obligation to be an operation and maintenance expense of each Contracting Parties' Water and Sewer System which is senior to their Water and Sewer Revenue debt.
+The Contracting Parties (see "SELECTED CONTRACT PROVISIONS") have contracted with the Authority to make payments sufficient to pay debt service on the Bonds and the debt service on outstanding Parity Bonds and any Additional Bonds (see "SELECTED PROVISIONS OF THE RESOLUTION") that are issued for any lawful purpose related to the System.
+The Contracting Parties will pay their obligation to the Authority out of moneys received from the operation of their water and sewer system said obligation to be an operation and maintenance expense of each Contracting Parties' water and sewer system which is senior to their water and sewer revenue debt.
 The Bonds are payable from and secured by a first lien on and pledge of the Pledged Revenues of the Authority under the Contracts with the Contracting Parties as described above.
 The Authority has no taxing power.
 No taxes are pledged to the Bonds.